Pratik-Ai/CodeSignal-Solution/README.md

 # CodeSignal-Solution
-In This i will be sharing codesignal solution the platform is used by Many top MNC
+In This i will be sharing codesignal solution the platform which is used by Many top MNC to hire candidate